 from planning, conducting, or evaluating any Cooperative courses or Independent Study courses until they have completed the corresponding orientations with the ASHA CE representative.

-If becoming an ASHA approved CE Provider sounds right for your organization, continue to the next step: Let Us Know Who You Are.
+If becoming an ASHA approved CE Provider sounds right for your organization, continue to the next step: Let Us Know More About You.
 To get started, submit the contact form and download the ASHA CE Provider application.

 Not ready to apply, but you'd like to review the application?